RafaySystems/getstarted/tools/resize/Readme.md

 # Limitations

-The current version of the utility
+The current version of the utility has the following limitations:

-- Cannot resize pods with multiple containers
+- Limited to pods with a single container
+- Limited to Deployments (support for statefulsets and daemonsets coming soon)
+- Will report on usage for pods with Best Effort QoS, but will not update the manifests with requests
 - Works for users with a single Rafay Org

 <a href="#top">Back to top</a>